Republic of China Air Force

-ROCAF strategy until some years ago was to use IDF fighters for low altitude interception and ground attack, F-16s for mid-altitude interception and ground attack and Mirage 2000-5s for high altitude interception.
-Taiwan had to upgrade F-5 fighters due to issues in buying modern fighters.
-In proposed defense policy, the ROCAF seeks to deny the PLAAF air operations around Taiwan by deploying integrated air defenses, including Patriot PAC-3 batteries and Tian Kung-2 surface to air missiles assigned to defend air bases, and smaller mobile air defense systems to prevent the PLA from providing air support to invading forces.

 Organization

 Like most of the other branches of the ROC armed forces, much of the ROCAF's structure and organization is patterned after the United States Air Force.
 Like the USAF, the ROCAF used to have a wing → group → squadron structure.
 After November 2004, tactical fighter wing switch to wing → Tactical Fighter Group, with some fighter squadrons stood down, with each tactical fighter group, still pretty much the same size as a squadron, now commanded by a full colonel.

 The main operational units in Taiwan Air Force include: